 Many medical aid policyholders in South Africa will tell you that their medical aid funds don’t last the year.
 Thus it is vital to know about gap cover.
 So what is Medical Gap Cover?
 It is an add-on to your medical aid that pays the difference between what experts charge and what your scheme pays out.

-Gap Cover – a Supplement to Medical Aid
+A Supplement to Medical Aid

-Unregulated Specialists Charge what they Like
+Unregulated Specialists Charge what they Like so Get Gap Cover

-Gap cover doesn’t cost a lot – not anything close to what you pay for your medical aid each month.
+A policy doesn’t cost a lot – not anything close to what you pay for your medical aid each month.
 The costs of gap cover vary a lot, depending on the cover you take, but premiums can start at R80 a month per family and increase to roughly R400 a month per family.

 - Suicide attempts and self-inflicted injuries